The baby name Dean covers a lot of territory in just a single syllable.

 Then came James Dean.

 He made Rebel Without a Cause and East of Eden in 1955, and Giant one year later.
 In 1956, he died in a car crash at the age of 24.
 Dean became the first actor to win a posthumous Oscar.
-But more than his movies, he’s a cultural icon.
+But more than his movies, he’s a mid-20th century cultural icon.
 We all recognize James Dean – especially the Rebel movie pose – even if we’ve never seen his movies.

 Songs by everyone from The Eagles to The Wrecks immortalized him.